ValentinFunk/Pointshop2-Docs/developer/points.rst

 In Pointshop 2 points are stored in a player's wallet (:lua:class:`Wallet`).
 A wallet is a table that contains points and premiumPoints.

-Wallets are only networked to their owner and to all admins.
+Wallets are only networked to their owner and to all admins by default.
+If you want to display points on a scoreboard, you need to tick the setting "Broadcast Wallets" in the General Settings.
+This will send everyone's wallet to everyone.

 Use ply.PS2_Wallet to access a player's wallet.
 To manipulate a wallet use